-The Tony Hawk’s Pro Skater series is dead and buried and Electronic Arts seemingly has no interest in a new Skate game.
-That doesn’t matter, however, as OlliOlli 2: Welcome to Olliwood is a great replacement.
-A 2D skateboarding game with an emphasis on traversing obstacles and pulling off difficult strings of moves, OlliOlli 2 is all about proper timing and practice.
+For those who loved and beat the Tony Hawk’s Pro Skater games, OlliOlli 2: Welcome to Olliwood is a great follow-up.
+As a 2D skateboarding game with an emphasis on traversing obstacles and pulling off difficult strings of moves, OlliOlli 2 is all about proper timing and practice.
 It’s entirely different from simulation-style skateboarding games, but its colorful and creative environments and surprising depth make it a great time-killer.
 Getting the highest possible ranking on a stage is much easier said than done.

 Gravity’s Rush was a game built from the ground up for the Vita, which made its subsequent port and sequel on the PS4 peculiar.
 The action-adventure game stars Kat, a girl who is given gravity-switching powers that let her soar through the air and battle mysterious enemies by “falling” in a particular direction.
 This made exploring the gorgeous flying world a joy, and the game is filled with collectibles and secrets.
 It also has a bumping, jazzy soundtrack and anime-style visuals that give it a level of charm missing from more realistic-looking games.